 Enjoy Hue’s Nightlife

-If you’re wondering what to do in Hue at night, besides listening to Hue Royal Refined Music on the Perfume River, check out Hue’s top bars and clubs where a nice mix of young locals and travelers hang out, namely: the Brown Eyes Bar and the DMZ Bar.
+If you’re wondering what to do in Hue at night, besides listening to Hue Royal Refined Music on the Perfume River, check out Hue’s top bars and clubs, where a nice mix of young locals and travelers hang out, namely: the Brown Eyes Bar and the DMZ Bar.
 Alternatively, take a night Hue food tour, you’ll be pleasantly surprised by how many goodies this land has to offer.
 A unique snack that you should not miss is the savory and sweet Roasted Pork Sweet Soup sold at Che Mo Ton Dich by the Perfume River.

 Get Back to Nature at Bach Ma National Park